nahuelio/boneyard/README.md

 * Boneyard Util package, provides a set of utilities that may help you to perform some common tasks.

 #### Important Note
 Boneyard was empirically crafted by following common good practices discovered while developing web apps using backbone/requirejs libraries.
 However, **boneyard is still not recommended to be ran in production environments but for experimental purposes only**, due to the fact that the patterns and decisions that made up this toolbox are going to be subjected to change over time.
 As long as the community will provide feedback based on their experiences using this toolkit to keep improving the original idea until the tool itself will reach a certain level of maturity to consider it _production ready_.
+Be aware of possible bugs or missing functionality, specially in the bootstrap-ui module.
+I will be fixing those as soon as I can.

 ## Requirements